 Cons: Requires some manual set-up, material ecosystem, software, as well as firmware are restrictive.

 This device is a cracking one with positive reviews from various quarters.
 It has improved on the legacy of the previous 3D printers created by Prusa Research.
-The printer has excellent print quality, build quality and reliability.
+The printer has excellent print quality, build quality, and reliability.
 On top of that, the price of the printer is also reasonable as the price starts at $750 in kit form and $1000 pre-assembled.
-When it comes to 3D printer requiring filament, there are very few 3D printers that can compete with this one in terms of price.
+When it comes to 3D printers requiring filament, there are very few 3D printers that can compete with this one in terms of price.

 The printer is built with superior components such as E3D hotend and 3D printed parts.
 The fans installed in the printer are also high-quality as opposed to knock-offs.
 This gives the user a positive feeling about his device.
 The device has some useful upgrades including firmware upgrades and integrated sensors which can detect, warn, and rectify the common errors encountered while printing.
 The noteworthy feature of the printer is its flexible, powder-coated spring steel surface making the removal of part a cakewalk.